Impact Reporting for Charities: Why your story matters & how to deliver a strong report

 The Future of Impact Reporting

-The Charity Commission’s planned changes to reporting requirements present an opportunity rather than a burden.
+The Charity Commission’s changes to reporting requirements presents an opportunity rather than a burden.
 By making the impact more visible, charities can:

 • Build stronger connections with supporters